Nathan S. Pentkowski

 Research Interests:

-- Neurobiology of drug addiction, including cocaine, amphetamines, alcohol, and nicotine
+- Neurobiology of drug addiction, including cocaine, methamphetamine, alcohol, and fentanyl.

-- Behavioral and neurobiological consequences of adolescent exposure to nicotine, ethanol, and cocaine
+- Behavioral and neurobiological consequences of adolescent exposure to methamphetamine, ethanol, and cocaine.

-- Social influences on drug self-administration and relapse, including prosocial interactions and chronic social stress
+- Social influences on drug self-administration and relapse, including prosocial interactions and chronic stress.

 - Role of stress systems in modulating depressive- and anxiety-like behaviors in rodent transgenic models of Alzheimer’s disease.